-Students in the class of 2021 who had taken out student loans graduated with an average of $30,663 of debt.
+Graduates in the class of 2022 had an average of $29,947 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Wheaton College seems like a school you want to apply to, click the heart button to save it to your college list.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

 Then use the college admissions predictor to calculate your chances of getting into some of the most popular colleges and universities in the U.S.